dextel2/data-structures-2021/README.md

 # Algorithms and languages used
   ## C
     1. Program to delete a node from AVL Tree
-    2. Program to EnQueue and DeQueue
+    2. Program to implement EnQueue and DeQueue
-    3. Program to Stacks
+    3. Program to implement Stack
-    4. Program for Bubble Sort.c
+    4. Program to implement Bubble Sort
-    5. Program for findng Maximum Heap.c
+    5. Program to implement findng Maximum Heap